 s.302 Murder (Criminal Code Queensland)

-(1) Except as hereinafter set forth, a person who unlawfully kills another under any of the following circumstances, that is to say—
+(1) A person who unlawfully kills another under any of these circumstances is guilty of "murder".

 In Queensland, it is an offence to unlawfully kill another person.
 A person may be charged with this offence if they intend to cause the death of the person killed or another person, if they intend to cause grievous bodily harm to the person killed or another person, if the death occurred in the prosecution of an unlawful purpose which was likely to endanger human life, if they intended to do grievous bodily harm to another person in order to facilitate the commission of another crime or flee the scene of a crime, or if they wilfully stopped the breath of another person which caused them to die.